 See also Exempt Criteria

-- In order to fulfill requirements for the proper review of research, investigators cannot "self-exempt" from IRB review.
+- If the investigator feels the project meet the criteria for exempt determination, he/she should submit an Exempt application to the IRB-HSR office.
+The application is obtained via Protocol Builder.
+In order to fulfill requirements for the proper review of research, investigators cannot "self-exempt" from IRB review.

-- Studies that meet exemption criteria do not necessarily mean that the investigator is exempt from informed consent or HIPAA requirements.
+- Studies that meet the DHHS exemption criteria do not necessarily mean that the investigator is exempt from informed consent or HIPAA requirements.

 - The exemption granted is only for the protocol as written at the time of the initial review when the decision to exempt was determined.

-- Research will be determined to be exempt only when the sole involvement of human subjects will be in one or more of the categories listed in 45 CFR 46.101(b)(1-6) or 21 CFR 56.104(a-d).
-The IRB will not create new categories of exempt research.
+- Research will be determined to be exempt only when the sole involvement of human subjects will be in one or more of the categories listed in 45 CFR 46.104 or 21 CFR 56.104(a-d).

-- The IRB will document the review and action of the IRB staff member including the category specified in 45 CFR 46.101(b)(1-6) or 21 CFR 56.104(a-d) justifying the classification of exempt.
+- The IRB will document the review and action of the IRB staff member including the category specified in 45 CFR 46.101(b)(1-6) or 21 CFR 56.104(a-d) justifying the classification of exemption.

 - The IRB will promptly notify the PI in writing/email of its decision regarding the research.